gabors-data-analysis/gabors-data-analysis.github.io/_pages/teaching-guide.md

 Emphasis: Offering methods a data analysist may need

+We believe the textbook may be applied in undergarduate programs with majors in many fields such as Economics, Finace, Quantitative Social Science, Politics, Philosophy and Economics, Business and Management.
+The content should be applicable easily.
+Case studies are already a mix of applications, and of course, different programs may use our datasets to offer additional case studies.
+For example, financial data used in Chapter 12 may be used in other contexts, management and sport data used in Chapters 3, 20, 21, 24 could also be used elsewehere.
+World Bank data we used in Chapter 2 and 23 could be easily extended with additional variables.

 Sequence: The whole textbook: [Part I](/chapters/part-I/) and [Part II](/chapters/part-II/) and [Part III](/chapters/part-III/)  and [Part IV](/chapters/part-IV/), with some heavier sectiosn omitted.

 The key difference would be spreading out the material over two or three years, covering Part I and Part II in the first two years, with the advanced material left for the 3rd and 4th years, maybe as elective.
 The key difference to a graduate course should be the speed - more time shall be given students to discover tools.
 Also, Under the Hood derivations should be included when possible to help transition to graduate / Phd programs.

+Many undergraduate programs offers a range of existing statistics and econometrics courses.
+How can this book fit in?
+Let us offer two options.

+First, instructors may keep the existing set of courses but add case studies from this book.
+Another option is to add a new course on applied data analysis in the 3rd / 4th year building on existing foundations.
+A possible set of case studies would use those in Chapter 3 and 4 for exploratory data analysis and data vizualization and 7-12 for regression analysis.
+More advanced courses would also use the case studies in Chapters 21-23.

+Instructors may still use bits on thery from the textbook to convey a data driven world view.
+For instance, we believe our approach to regression analysis as well as introducing potential outcome compatible DAGS for causal analysis could be rather useful.

+A second option is more radical and could be a solution for programs that under structural transformation.
+Here one option could be keeping mathemathics in the first year, but starting data analysis early on, and teaching a great of the textbook in the first two years.
+At the second part of undergrdauet studies advanced courses could build on analytical and data management foundations provided by our book.
+For instance, in Economics, advanced econometrics courses would focus on formal presentation of some material, advanced methods, time series econoemtrics, bayesian analysis, and more.